Get paid for your Forensic Expert Witness work.

 There’s a right way and a wrong way

-One Rule: an Expert Witness must be retained by the attorney and/or attorney’s law firm, with very few exceptions described below.
+Retained only by the attorney and/or attorney’s law firm, with very few exceptions described below.
 Do not accept retention from a litigant directly.

 This is legal, ethical, and common sense.